 The field of artificial intelligence (AI) has produced significant innovations that impact our everyday lives.
-From autonomous vehicles, smart assistants, automated financial investing, to smart cities, health care, and logistics; AI has laid the foundation to push human civilization forward.
+From autonomous vehicles, smart assistants, and automated financial investing, to smart cities, health care, and logistics; AI has laid the foundation to push human civilization forward.

-Courses in Artificial Intelligence
+Courses in Artificial Intelligence in Electrical Engineering

 Multidisciplinary Senior Design

 Multidisciplinary Senior Design is a two-course sequence in your final year of study.
-It’s a capstone learning experience that integrates engineering theory, principles, and processes within a collaborative team environment.
-Multidisciplinary student teams follow an engineering design process, which includes assessing customer needs, developing engineering specifications, generating and evaluating concepts, choosing an approach, completing systems and subsystems designs, and implementing the design to the extent feasible, for example by building and testing a prototype or implementing a chosen set of improvements to a process.
+It’s a capstone learning experience integrating engineering theory, principles, and processes in a collaborative team environment.
+Multidisciplinary student teams follow an engineering design process, which includes assessing customer needs, developing engineering specifications, generating and evaluating concepts, choosing an approach, completing systems and subsystems designs, and implementing the design to the extent feasible, for example, by building and testing a prototype or implementing a chosen set of improvements to a process.
 You’ll apply the knowledge you have learned in the classroom and from your co-op experiences to this design project.
 Students in the AI option are expected to work on a design project that focuses on developing, implementing, or advancing different aspects of artificial intelligence.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.